NatureScot and the Year of Coasts and Waters 2020/21

 Message in a Bottle / Brath sa Bhuideal

-Message in a Bottle is a musical composition developed by acclaimed traditional musician Ingrid Henderson for Year of Coast and Waters.
+Message in a Bottle is a musical composition developed by acclaimed traditional musician Ingrid Henderson in collaboration with NatureScot for the Year of Coast and Waters.
 The piece explores the incredible journeys of marine wildlife and seabirds, our dependence on the seas and the exchanges of language and culture around our coast, while highlighting the impact of climate change on the world’s oceans.
 Using a combination of music, song, Gaelic language, film and animation, Ingrid’s creative talent fuses with NatureScot’s wealth of scientific knowledge and research to celebrate Scotland’s unique marine environment.

 Message in a Bottle has now been released as an album and a Scottish tour is set for 2022.
 Watch this space for more information on dates.